FIRST LOOK | TEARDOWN

 *technically it can also be used to steepen a head tube angle by 2°.

-The combination of a rear-offset upper cup and the slacker head tube angle (HTA) shortens my bike's Reach and top tube numbers.
+The combination of a rear-offset upper cup and the slacker head tube angle (HTA) shortens my bike's Reach and top tube numbers but the slacker HTA compensates quite a bit.
 I'm between sizes and luckily I sized up when I purchased my new Honzo ST frame or the angleset may have made the effective cockpit too short.

 Running the same bar as I had with a standard King InSet, I've gone 5mm longer on the stem and I could certainly go another 5mm.
 My SR Suntour Durolux Fork also has a 44mm offset to help stabilize high-speed steering with the dinky stem and my prefered 16° backswept bar.